ckan/ckanext-issues/README.markdown

 --------------
 * Tests
 * Todo list page
-* Add the ability to resolve Todo items
 * Add the ability to delete Todo items
 * Add autocomplete to todo categories